nomadyus/vagrant-dev/README.md

 # Vagrant
-Just a vagrant repository for any web developement
+Just a vagrant repository for any web developement using a LAMP stack with Puppet and Vagant.

 ## Specifications
 - ip: "192.168.33.10"